-The general fund budget was amended on December 5, 2022, to decrease budgeted resources and charges to appropriations by \$649,102 due to budgeted capital projects that did not take place.
-The amendment was made to reflect greater than anticipated revenues and lower than anticipated expenditures.
-As a result of the budget amendment, actual resources and actual charges to appropriations were equal to the amended budgeted amounts.
+The general fund budget was amended on December 18, 2023, increasing budgeted resources and charges to appropriations by \$281,011 due to inflows and outflows that exceeded the original budgeted amounts.
+As a result of the budget amendment, actual resources were \$31,320 more than the amended budgeted amounts and actual charges to appropriations were \$1,009,897 less than the amended budgeted amounts resulting in an overall \$1,041,217 favorable budgetary variance for the year ended September 30, 2023.

-(A Component Unit of the City of Auburndale, Florida) Management's Discussion and Analysis Year Ended September 30, 2022
+(A Component Unit of the City of Auburndale, Florida) Management's Discussion and Analysis Year Ended September 30, 2023